Utsav254/ucc/README.md

 ### TODO:

-    1> make the error handling form the parser and lexer uniform...use the die function 2> clean up repo and do first commit
+    1> add some parsing grammar rules to yacc file...
-    3> add some parsing grammar rules to yacc file...
+    2> implement more sophisticated clean up system...when there is an error, there are random nodes which arent owned my any object and dont get freed